Hours, water quality, and bacteria risk rating

 📍 West Oʻahu near Kapolei.
 About 30 min from Waikiki.

-White Plains Beach has generally clean water quality.
-This former military beach is now open to the public and features open ocean exposure with good water flushing on the west side of Oʻahu.
+White Plains Beach has a moderate-low bacteria risk profile.
+This Kalaeloa beach has open ocean exposure with good water flushing on the west side of Oʻahu.

 Some development is nearby but there is no major stream discharge directly into the beach area.
 The west side of Oʻahu receives less rainfall than the windward side, which means less frequent runoff events.
 Popular with bodyboarders and families for its consistent shore break and sandy bottom.
-Lifeguards are on duty.
+Use posted guidance, lifeguards/staff, and same-day surf conditions before entering.

 Based on: Ocean circulation patterns, no major stream discharge, development proximity